Grains and Flours for those with Gluten-Related Conditions

 basmati rice Very slender, long-grain, highly aromatic rice grown in India and Pakistan.
 High in flavor; available in brown and white forms.

 beans Seeds of leguminous plants.
 Used whole as a cooked vegetable; pureed as a thickener, or dried and ground into flour.
-Many commercial gluten-free bean flours are available.
-(See legumes.)
+Many commercial gluten-free bean flours also known as pulses are available.
+(See legumes) See Gluten-Free Pulses Recipes

 besan (gram, chickpea flour) Pale yellow flour made from ground, dried chickpeas; very nutritious, high in protein.
 Used in doughs, dumplings, and noodles; as a thickener for sauces; and as a batter for deep fried food.